 Market Adoption Barriers

 With the tokenized asset class, you are actually asking your investors to change how they interact with securities.
-Most retail participants and many institutional investors lack understanding of blockchain technology or token mechanics.
+Most retail participants and many institutional investors lack an understanding of blockchain technology or token mechanics.
 Another obvious thing is that many participants still associate blockchain with cryptocurrency volatility and fraud.
 Convincing them to allocate capital to tokenized securities needs extensive education programs.
-It shows the capital-raising efforts and limits your potential investor pool significantly.
+Additionally, utilizing user experience design services to simplify the complex blockchain mechanics for end-users can significantly reduce these adoption barriers.

 Custody and Asset Security Concerns